Green number plates for electric cars arrive

 Rather than being a fully green plate, EVs will have conventional white and yellow plates on their front and rear, but the plates will feature a green vertical flash on their left-hand side.

-The green plates are being spearheaded by the Department for Transport (DfT) ahead of a ban on the sale of all new internal-combustion engined cars from 2035, and the UK’s aim of becoming carbon neutral by 2050.
+The green plates are being spearheaded by the Department for Transport (DfT) ahead of a ban on the sale of new conventional internal-combustion engined cars from 2030, and the UK’s aim of becoming carbon neutral by 2050.

 The plates will make it easier to identify electric cars, enabling local authorities to design and implement new policies that will encourage more people into them, such as cheaper parking and free entry into clean air zones.

-London’s Congestion Charge Zone already grants free access to the Capital’s central district for owners of EVs, though drivers must pay £10 and register their electric car, a process that needs renewing every year.
+London’s Congestion Charge Zone already grants free access to the Capital’s central district for owners of EVs, though drivers must pay £10 and register their electric car to benefit from this, and the process needs repeating annually.

 But, even if future clean air zones rely on the same DVLA data rather than green flashes on number plates, ministers may hope that by increasing the prominence of EVs, future car buyers may be nudged into the electric revolution, the green plates acting as something of a badge of virtue.